Implementation

 7.Create trusted storage authorization files.

-For each Batch Code, use the relevant fingerprint file generated above to generate a trusted storage authorization V2C file using one of the following methods:
+For each Batch Code, use the relevant fingerprint file generated above to generate a trusted storage authorization V2C file using Sentinel EMS.
+For details, see Sentinel EMS User Guide.

 8.Apply the trusted storage authorization files.